 A caterpillar will begin their life feeding on leaves of either trees or plants.
 Actually, that is almost all that a caterpillar will eat.
 It’s their source of water, nutrients, and essentially everything.
 However, there are different types of caterpillars that will eat different things.
 For example, the monarch caterpillar will eat milkweed; the woolly bear caterpillar will feed on grass and clovers.

 The plants and trees that the caterpillar uses as a source of leaves is actually called a host plant.
-And that is just a fun fact for you to know.

 Don’t forget to read more about the food-web if it catches your interest!